HoopQ.

 Strengths.
 Captures impact you can't see in the box score: screens, spacing, defensive positioning.
 Multi-season pooling reduces single-season noise by ~10× (the GOAT-era list is dominated by Jokić, LeBron, Embiid, Chris Paul, Curry, Giannis, Kawhi, Garnett, Luka, Nash, consensus-correct).

 Limitations.
 No causal claim, RAPM is correlational.
+Assumes linear and additive player effects (no interactions or context terms, so pair chemistry and lineup fit fall outside the model).
 Small-sample players (Wembanyama, Chet Holmgren: 2 seasons each) still appear in the top 25 with wide uncertainty.
 Doesn't separate role from talent (a great defender on a great defense gets partial credit for teammates' help).

 Q-Rating (RL Q-Model)